Cross-chain bridges and associated risks

-However, blockchains are not natively capable of communicating with each other, which makes blockchain interoperability protocols critical for allowing dApps to interact with any on-chain environment and tap into each blockchain’s unique assets and features.
+However, blockchains are not natively capable of communicating with each other, which makes blockchain interoperability protocols critical for allowing dApps to interact with any on-chain network and tap into each blockchain's unique assets and features.

 A bridge is a core element of cross-chain interoperability.
 Bridges exist to connect blockchain networks and enable connectivity between them.

 Bridges enable the following: